imark0007/Python-Api-Scraping/README.md

  3. Automating Websites

-## By the end of this course, you’ll have mastered the skills required to effectively use Selenium, BeautifulSoup, Chromium and Python to build powerful Web Scrapers and Bots.
+## By the end of this PROJECT, I mastered the skills required to effectively use Selenium, BeautifulSoup, Chromium and Python to build powerful Web Scrapers and Bots.

- + WHAT TOPICS WILL BE COVERED?

  + Working with Python Requests Module